watershed/portsmouth-climate-action-brand/README.md

 - The preferred use of the logo variants is ‘reversed out of’ a _dark_ background: **neg** elements.
 - Variants are available for use on a _white or light_ background: **pos** elements.
 - All of the logo variants _except for `pca-for-circle_neg.png`_ have a transparent background.

+See visuals of the options available at the base of this README.

 ## Logo arrangement variants